leonx04/PLN_Team6/README.md

 ## :rocket: Getting Started

-1. :octocat: Clone the repository.
+1. :inbox_tray: Clone the repository.
 2. :computer: Open the project in your preferred Java IDE.
 3. :books: Ensure you have the necessary libraries installed (see `lib/` directory).
 4. :play_or_pause_button: Run the application.